spatialos/gdk-for-unity/docs/reference/workflows/overview.md

 ## MonoBehaviour-centric workflow

-In the GDK, SpatialOS entities can be linked to GameObjects.
+In the GDK, SpatialOS entities can be linked to GameObjects by using the [Game Object Creation Feature Module]({{urlRoot}}/modules/game-object-creation/overview).
 [Readers and Writers]({{urlRoot}}/reference/workflows/monobehaviour/interaction/reader-writers/index) allow you to inspect and change the state of components on SpatialOS entities using MonoBehaviours that you add to their linked GameObjects.

-You may find that not all SpatialOS entities need to be represented as a GameObjects.
+You may find that not all SpatialOS entities need to be represented as GameObjects.
 The [Game Object Creation Feature Module]({{urlRoot}}/modules/game-object-creation/overview) allows you to customise the GameObject creation and linking process.

 ## ECS-centric workflow

-ECS is a new Unity development paradigm, introduced by Unity in early 2018.
+ECS is an architectural pattern adopted by Unity in early 2018, allowing you to design your Unity game in a data-oriented fashion.

 In the GDK, each SpatialOS entity checked out by a worker has a corresponding ECS entity.
 To inspect or change the state of components on SpatialOS entities, you must read or write to the components on corresponding ECS entities.